Grecia, Costa Rica: Iglesia de Nuestra Señora de las Mercedes

 However, records clearly show that the instruction, shipment, and construction of the church were a coordinated effort of Grecia's population, the Catholic Church, the Costa Rican government, and Alejo E. Jiménez Bonnefil (1858–1922), a Costa Rican coffee producer and exporter who was in charge of commanding and importing the church from the manufacturer Ateliers de la Société de Couvillet in Belgium, in the late 19th century.

+Parks and recreation

+Grecia Central Park

+Located in front of Our Lady of Mercy Church, Grecia Central Park is one of the many parks in the district.
+The park has undergone numerous changes over the past few years, including the remodeling of its entire electrical system.
+The recreation ground is primarily used for walking.
+After numerous closures, however, the local government made an effort to promote the use of the space for its residents.
+The Vamos al Parque program, in collaboration with the University of Costa Rica, developed events such as free art, education, and recreation activities for its residents.

 Flora and fauna

 A toucan named Grecia is the first toucan to receive a prosthetic beak.
 Its name is due to where the bird was found injured prior to its admission to the Rescate Wildlife Rescue Center (formerly Rescate Animal Zoo Ave), south of the city.